The Meddler: Reception

-The Meddler received positive reviews from critics.
-The film holds an 85% approval rating on review aggregator website Rotten Tomatoes, based on 143 reviews, with an average rating of 6.96/10.
-The website's critical consensus reads, "The Meddler transcends its cutesy title and familiar premise with a heartfelt look at family dynamics that's honored by a marvelous performance from Susan Sarandon."
-On Metacritic, the film holds a rating of 68 out of 100, based on 32 critics, indicating "generally favorable reviews".
+Critical response

 Peter Debruge of Variety gave the film a positive review, stating that "writer-director Lorene Scafaria’s sophomore feature returns to what works for her, as she draws upon personal experience to deliver a heartfelt dramedy that audiences are sure to appreciate.
 Bound to be among Sony Classics’ top 2016 performers, The Meddler serves as a lovely valentine not just to Scafaria’s mom, Gail, but to mothers everywhere — including the luminous Susan Sarandon in a role that seems to come naturally."
 Kevin Jaugernauth of Indiewire.com gave the film a B− writing : "But it’s the movie as it stands that must be assessed, and “The Meddler” is earnest and honest, perhaps much like Marnie.
 The character is eager to help and be involved, and the film carries much of that same spirit: it will try to please you with one thing, but if that doesn’t work, it has another way to make you smile just around the corner.
 And just like Marnie, it’s hard to resist."

 Richard Lawson of Vanity Fair named it the best film of 2016.

+Box office

+The Meddler grossed $4.3 million in the United States and Canada, and $1.3 million in other territories, for a worldwide total of $5.5 million, against a budget of $3.2 million.